Greece is one of those places you’ve read about and seen pictures of countless times, right?

 There’s just something about being able to sit down and relax on the water at an amazing location far away from home, realizing you can stay out as long as you want.

-If and when you go, there’s two amazing museums that are walking distance from the city center and they neighbor each other.
+If and when you go, there’s two amazing museums that are walking distance from the city center that neighbor each other.
 These are DEFINITE must-sees when in Thessaloniki.

 One is the Archaological Museum and the other is the Museum of Byzantine Culture.
 Set aside a couple of hours for each.
 You won’t regret it.